This will examine the first three layers of the Web Interaction Model,

 to help you now understand how these components work within the model.

-We will look at network and hardware requirements later in this course; specific details on how a Web team plans and delivers the elements necessary for each of these layers will be detailed in later courses in this series.
+We will look at network and hardware requirements later in this course.
+We will discuss specific details on how a Web team plans and delivers the elements necessary for each of these layers will be detailed in later courses in this series.

 The Web Interaction Model is a conceptual framework that describes the interaction between users and web-based systems.